triton-lang/triton/.github/PULL_REQUEST_TEMPLATE.md

 - Select one of the following.
   - [ ] I have not added any `lit` tests.
   - [ ] The `lit` tests I have added follow these [best practices](https://mlir.llvm.org/getting_started/TestingGuide/#filecheck-best-practices),
-    including "Tests should be minimal part".
+    including the "tests should be minimal" section.
 (Usually running Python code and using the instructions it generates is not minimal.)